 In the EYFS we aim to raise the quality of our provision by encouraging and supporting the professional and personal development of the EYFS Staff.
-Training courses run by the local authority and other professional bodies are regularly shared with staff who can apply to the Head of Early Years or the Head to attend any CPD relevant to their role.
+Training courses run by the local authority and other professional bodies are regularly shared with staff who can apply to the EYFS Co-ordinator or the Head to attend any CPD relevant to their role.